 - Adventurous activities

-- Personal Development opportunities
+- Personal Development opportunities.

-Each event typically involves an information session/activity (including a guest speaker) followed by a social dinner.
 YAP events run every month either online or at various locations around Melbourne.

 YAP is proudly supported by the Collier Charitable Foundation.